 Dedicated to teaching both theory and practice since 1999, Mel began teaching at Arts University Plymouth in 2004.
+She is a Senior Fellow of the Higher Education Academy, AUP Teaching Fellow and RSA Fellow.

 Shaping Thinking - Mel Brown and Sam Rowe partnered with Diversity Business Incubator, a Knowledge Exchange Funded project (Research England and AUP).
 Shaping Thinking explores how an illustrator's approach to the relationship between text and image can support and benefit professions outside of the creative industries by supporting them to develop their visualisation skills.